 Dr. John Bryce McMurrich was born in Toronto on the 1st of May, 1871.
-He was the eldest of 8 children born to George Playfair McMurrich and the former Minnie Drummond.
+Dr. McMurrich was the 2nd of 9 children born to George Playfair McMurrich and the former Minnie Gentle Drummond.
 At the time of his birth his parents resided at 106 John Street (Toronto) and his father was a merchant.
-His siblings were; George, Helen, Arthur, Percy, Minnie, Jessie and Gladys.
+His siblings were; Mabel Estelle Drummond McMurrich, George Temple McMurrich, Helen Maude McMurrich, Arthur Redpath McMurrich, Percy Dickson McMurrich (who died of croup at the age of 2 yrs and 7 months), Minnie Georgina McMurrich, Jessie Elise McMurrich and Gladys Drummond McMurrich.

 Dr. McMurrich married Beatrice Worts Myles in Toronto on the 9th of January, 1907.
-She was born on the 1st of December, 1879, the 2nd of 4 children born to Robert Myles and the former Margaret Elizabeth Worts.
-At the time of her birth, her father was a bookkeeper and her parents resided at 539 Church Street.
-Her siblings were; Percy, Adeline and Gordon.
+Mrs. McMurrich was born in Toronto on the 1st of December, 1879.
+She was the eldest of 4 children born to Robert Myles and the former Margaret Elizabeth Worts.
+At the time of her birth, her father was a bookkeeper and her parents resided at 539 Church Street in Toronto.
+Her siblings were; Frederick Percival Myles, Florence Adeline Myles and Robert Gordon Myles.
 In 1891 the Myles family resided in the St Patrick’s Ward of Toronto and they employed a cook and 3 “housemaids”.

 Dr. and Mrs. McMurrich had one daughter, Margaret Drummond McMurrich who was born on the 23rd of March, 1908.
 At the time of her birth the McMurrich family were residing at 130 Delaware Ave., in Toronto, Ontario.